Variational methods for the kinetic Fokker-Planck equation

 \end{theorem}

-The inequality~\eqref{e.hormander} gives control over a norm with positive regularity in~$x$ and negative regularity in~$v$.
-By interpolation, we also obtain control over norms with positive regularity in both variables: see Corollary~\ref{c.sobolev.16}.
-The estimate should be considered as an interior estimate in both variables; in other words, for any~$f\in H^1_\hyp(U)$, we can apply the inequality~\eqref{e.hormander} after multiplying~$f$ by a smooth cutoff function which vanishes for large~$v$ and for~$x$ near~$\partial U$.
-Therefore, compared to the Poincar\'e-type inequalities given in Theorem~\ref{t.hypoelliptic.poincare}, which are global, the inequality~\eqref{e.hormander} gives more regularity in~$x$, but gives less control for~$x$ near~$\partial U$ or for~$v$ large.
+The inequality~\eqref{e.hormander} gives control over a norm with non-negative regularity in~$x$ and~$v$.
+The estimate should be considered as an interior estimate in~$x$; in other words, for $U$ a general domain and any~$f\in H^1_\hyp(U)$, we can apply the inequality~\eqref{e.hormander} after multiplying~$f$ by a smooth cutoff function which vanishes for~$x$ near $\partial U$.

 Our next main result asserts that weak solutions of~\eqref{e.thepde} are actually smooth.
 This is accomplished by an argument which closely parallels the one for obtaining~$H^k$ regularity for solutions of uniformly elliptic equations.
 We first obtain a version of the Caccioppoli inequality, that is, a reverse Poincar\'e inequality, which states that the $H^1_\hyp$ seminorm of a solution of~\eqref{e.thepde} can be controlled by its~$L^2$ oscillation (see Lemma~\ref{l.caccioppoli} for the precise statement).
 Combined with Theorem~\ref{t.hormander}, this tells us that a fractional spatial derivative of a solution of~\eqref{e.thepde} can be controlled by the $L^2$ oscillation of the function itself.
 This estimate can then be iterated: we repeatedly differentiate the equation a fractional amount to obtain estimates of the higher derivatives of the solution in the~$x$ variable; we then obtain estimates for derivatives in the~$v$ variable relatively easily.